Call Monitoring

 Competitor analysis is a vital part of the marketing machine, but you can get solid insights for free by listening to sales calls.

-On a sales call, customers may reference why they’re considering your competitors.
-They may reveal what a competitor presented to them and how that compares to your offering.
+Customers may reference why they’re considering your competitors on a sales call.
+They may reveal what a competitor presented and how that compares to your offering.

-This type of information might not register as something your sales team should pass on to marketing.
+This information might not register as something your sales team should pass on to marketing.
 When content marketers hear it directly, they can use those insights to outshine the competition.

 Content marketers can use competitor insights from sales calls to: